Master Instagram Ads with Ads Manager

 From bakers to bikers and runners to ranchers, Instagram is home to thousands of different communities.

 More than 400 million people share around 80 million photos a day on the visual platform, but for years the lack of link sharing put marketers at a major disadvantage.

 But not anymore.
-When you build Instagram ads through Facebook’s Power Editor, you can include a call-to-action (CTA) — not to mention some kick-ass targeting features.
+When you build Instagram ads through Facebook’s Ads Manager, you can include a call-to-action (CTA) — not to mention some kick-ass targeting features.

 Still not sure if Instagram’s for you?
-Keep reading to find out why you might want to consider this photo-sharing app and how to build those highly targeted ads within Power Editor.
+Keep reading to find out why you might want to consider this photo-sharing app and how to build those highly targeted ads within Ads Manager.